ONLYOFFICE/Kubernetes-Docs/README.md

 $ helm upgrade documentserver -f values.yaml onlyoffice/docs --timeout 15m
 ```

+Note: When upgrading ONLYOFFICE Docs in a private k8s cluster, see the [notes](#10-run-jobs-in-a-private-k8s-cluster-optional) below.

-If you want to update any parameter other than the version of the DocumentServer, then run the `helm upgrade` command without hooks, for example:
+If you want to update any parameter other than the version of the DocumentServer, then run the `helm upgrade` command without `hooks`, for example:

 ```bash
 $ helm upgrade documentserver onlyoffice/docs --set jwt.enabled=false --no-hooks